CONSTITUTION AND BY-LAWS OF

 (4) The Board may at any time request the voice of the congregation on matters of particular significance.

-office to the Board by a written resignation to the Board or Pastor.
+may terminate his office to the Board by a written resignation to the Board or Pastor.
 Immorality, insubordination or teaching

 Deaconesses shall be chosen from the members of the church according to the qualifications of I Timothy 3:8-13.
-Recommendations for this
+Recommendations

 for this office shall be submitted to the board of Elders-Overseers who will then present to the church those names approved

+for election.
 The number of Deacons and Deaconesses shall be determined by the immediate needs of the congregation.
 The term

 4. Financial Secretary.

-Treasurer will be elected for a two year term by congregational vote at the annual election of officers.
+The Treasurer will be elected for a two year term by congregational vote at the annual election of officers.
 It will

 6. Recording Secretary.

 of the church shall be the Vice-Moderator of the Board of Elders-Overseers.
-He shall be assisted by an
+He shall be assisted by an Elder-Overseer selected

 8. Christian Ed.
 Director.

-for all departments of Christian Ed., which will include providing needed classes, appropriation of teachers and securing
+to provide leadership for all departments of Christian Ed., which will include providing needed classes, appropriation of

 Section 3.
 Manner of Election.

-The election of officers shall be held at the Annual Business Meeting.
-All officers shall be elected
+election of officers shall be held at the Annual Business Meeting.
+All officers shall be elected by ballot.

 Section 4.
 Amendments.